robenkleene/development-references/languages/rust/cargo/cargo-lldb.md

 ## CLI Tests

 CLI tests (e.g., using `Command::cargo_bin("rep")`) involve two different binaries, one is the CLI binary, and the other is the test binary.
+You can use the normal method above for the test binary, but for the CLI binary, you'll need to do some extra steps to add `get-task-allow`.

 1. Add the `get-task-allow` flag to the binary (this is the built binaries path, e.g., `target/debug/rep`, which doesn't appear in the `cargo test` compilation output)
 2. `rust-lldb`